 On the day of treatment I will arrive on your doorstep wearing a visor, mask, apron and gloves (shoe covers are optional should you wish to protect your carpets).

 Upon setting up the couch and face cradle (if applicable), both will be cleaned before and after treatment (I put all waste in a bag and take it away with me).
 The lotion bottle and clock I carry will also be cleaned.
 The couch is then covered with a face cover (if the face cradle is used) and a sheet.
 The client then needs to put a large towel and pillow if required on to the couch.
 The last thing I do is remove my gloves and santise my hands before beginning the treatment.
 I do use a small towel to wipe off any residue of the lotion – all covers, sheets and towels are clean for each property and only used at one property before being taken home and washed – there is no crossover between households whatsoever.

 Once treatment is finished back on go another set of gloves so I can once again clear up, clean and pack away.

 Lastly is payment (if not done online), any new appointment made before providing a sheet on the NHS Test and Trace system and how you will be contacted if required – very important to know this at the moment with so many scams being around.

 My visor, mask, apron, shoe covers (if worn) and gloves are removed when I am back at my car.
 Hands are again sanitised.

-I have been advised that the couch carry case doesn’t need to be cleaned (due to what it is made of this would be hard to do anyway) and that I am to put it to one side where the client will not come into contact with it.
+I have been advised that the couch carry case or work bag doesn’t need to be cleaned (due to what it is made of this would be hard to do anyway) and that I am to put it to one side where the client will not come into contact with it.
 I have also come to hear that the virus doesn’t adhere as well to fabric as other surfaces.